 Editor’s Note: This blog post was originally published in November 2019 and has been revised to reflect industry updates.

-Conventional options are also a suitable choice.
+Rather than renting, living with family members, or residing in an unsuitable property, many new homeowners are purchasing rehab and fixer-upper homes.
+Currently, there are two types of government-backed loans for these projects: Federal Housing Administration (FHA) 203(k) Limited and Standard.
+Conventional options are also wise choices.
 The Federal National Mortgage Association, also known as Fannie Mae, offers its HomeStyle Renovation Mortgage.
-Another is the CHOICERenovation loan, through Freddie Mac.
+Another is the CHOICERenovation loan through Freddie Mac.

-Below we’ll examine the qualifications, requirements, advantages, and differences between FHA 203(k) loans and conventional rehab mortgages.
+Let’s examine the qualifications, requirements, advantages, and differences between FHA 203(k) loans and conventional rehab mortgages.

-FHA 203(k) Loan
+FHA 203(k) Loans

-With the intent to help borrowers obtain a fixed- or adjustable-rate mortgage, this loan comprises the property’s purchase and repairs.
+Provided by the U.S. Department of Housing and Urban Development (HUD), this loan is backed and insured by the FHA.
+Intended to help borrowers obtain a fixed- or adjustable-rate mortgage, this loan covers costs of the property’s purchase and repairs.

 Conventional Rehab Loans

 While FHA 203(k) loans are a viable rehab mortgage solution, there are also conventional options.
 Fannie Mae offers its HomeStyle Renovation Mortgage, while Freddie Mac has the CHOICERenovation loan.

 Available as a fixed- and adjustable-rate, this flexible loan assists borrowers with improvements and upgrades via a primary mortgage, rather than other costly methods.
 It can also be bundled with certain Fannie Mae products.